 Always store carrot cake in an airtight jar on the counter at room temperature.
 Consume within 2-3 days.
 Or keep the cake in the fridge and consume within 6-7 days.

-Can carrot cake be made in a bundt pan?
+Can you make it in a bundt pan?

 It takes 30-50 minutes to bake a cake depending on the size of the pan.
 When the toothpick inserted comes of clean your cake is ready.